nathanl/authority/README.md

 - Install in your Rails project
 - Put this in your controllers: `check_authorization_on YourModelNameHere` (the model that controller works with)
 - Put this in your models:  `include Authority::Abilities`
-- For each model you have, create a corresponding Authorization file.
-For example, for `app/models/lolcat.rb`, create `app/authorizations/lolcat_authorization.rb` with an empty class inheriting from `Authorization`.
+- For each model you have, create a corresponding `YourModelNameHereAuthorizer`.
+For example, for `app/models/lolcat.rb`, create `app/authorizers/lolcat_authorizer.rb` with an empty class inheriting from `Authority::Authorizer`.
-- Add class methods to that authorization to set rules that can be enforced just by looking at the resource class, like "this user cannot create Lolcats, period."
+- Add class methods to that authorizer to set rules that can be enforced just by looking at the resource class, like "this user cannot create Lolcats, period."
-- Add instance methods to that authorization to set rules that need to look at a resource instance, like "a user can only edit a Lolcat if it belongs to that user and has not been marked as 'classic'".
+- Add instance methods to that authorizer to set rules that need to look at a resource instance, like "a user can only edit a Lolcat if it belongs to that user and has not been marked as 'classic'".

 ## Overview